Chart Color Schemes

 Frequently Asked Questions - Housing

-Family households constitute 70.1% of all households, including 29.6% couples with children, 23.3% couples without children, and 16.0% single parent families.
-Non-family households comprise the remaining 29.9%, with lone person households at 26.9% and group households making up 3.0%.
-The median household size is 2.6 people, aligning with the Greater Brisbane average.
+Families make up 70.1% of households, consisting of 29.6% couples with children, 23.3% couples without children, and 16.0% single parent families.
+Non-family living arrangements account for the remaining 29.9% of households, with lone person households representing 26.9% and group households making up 3.0%.
+The median household size of 2.6 people is identical to the Greater Brisbane average.

 Frequently Asked Questions - Households

-The area's university qualification rate is 11.9%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 8.8%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (32.1%).
-Educational participation is high at 30.0%, with 12.0% in primary education, 9.2% in secondary education, and 3.0% pursuing tertiary education.
+Educational attainment in the area presents challenges, as university qualification rates of 11.9% are much lower than the Greater Brisbane average of 30.5%.
+This situation highlights a clear opportunity for targeted educational programs.
+Bachelor degrees are the most common higher education qualification at 8.8%, followed by postgraduate degrees at 1.6% and graduate diplomas at 1.5%.
+Vocational and technical credentials are very common, with 42.0% of residents aged 15+ holding qualifications, consisting of advanced diplomas (9.9%) and certificates (32.1%).
+Formal education participation is high, with 30.0% of the population currently enrolled in study.

 Frequently Asked Questions - Education